The Son of God Is Lord over All

 But in those days, after that tribulation, THE SUN WILL BE DARKENED AND THE MOON WILL NOT GIVE ITS LIGHT, 25 AND THE STARS WILL BE FALLING from heaven, and the powers that are in the heavens will be shaken.
 26 “Then they will see THE SON OF MAN COMING IN CLOUDS with great power and glory.
 Mark 13:24–26 (NASB95)

-If the stars were distant suns larger than our sun, this could not happen.
-Because the stars are simply luminaries, not “suns,” in the firmament, when their habitation is dissolved, they will fall to the
+If the stars were distant balls of nuclear explosions larger than our sun, this could not happen.
+Because the stars are simply luminaries, not “suns,” and are located in the firmament, when their habitation is dissolved, they will fall to the

 earth.
 To me, at this point, it is not certain exactly what stars are.
 Sometimes they seem to be living beings or angels.
 At other times, simply lights.
 One day we will know.
-For now we must be content with what God allows us to know.
-Trying to go beyond what God reveals is what got humanity in trouble in the first place!
+For now we must be content with what God reveals.
+Trying to go beyond this limitation is what got humanity in trouble in the first place!

 When the firmament is dissolved, the stars fall, and the sun and moon cease to give their light, it will be a day like no other.